Thailand Tourist Arrivals 2025: Official Report (Jan–Sep)

 Northern Region (Total) ≈ 35,358 +12.47% Traffic diversification

-Source: “Preliminary cumulative report Jan–Aug 2025p” (foreign visitor revenue and variation columns).
+Source: “Preliminary cumulative report Jan–Sep 2025p” (foreign visitor revenue and variation columns).

 What This Means for Planning Your Trip

-• Budget: Declines in Bangkok/Phuket mean increased competition outside of peak periods (Nov–Mar, Jul–Aug).
-Book ahead for popular spots.
+• Budget: Declines in Bangkok/Phuket increase competition outside peak periods; book ahead for popular spots.

-• Itineraries: The North is growing; plan for 4–6 days in Chiang Mai/Chiang Rai to optimize for value, culture, and nature experiences.
+• Itineraries: The North is gaining; plan 4–6 days in Chiang Mai/Chiang Rai for strong value and culture/nature experiences.

 Thailand Tourism Statistics 2025: Downloads and Reuse

-These tables may be reused in third-party analyses with attribution to the official source and the update date.
-For your own materials, you can convert this data to CSV/PNG and cite this page.
+These tables may be reused in third‑party analyses with attribution to the official source and update date.
+For your own materials, convert to CSV/PNG and cite this page.

-Credits and Sources: Department of Tourism and Sports Economics (“Number of tourists in 2025p” Jan–Aug and “Preliminary cumulative report Jan–Aug 2025p” tables); “Tourism Situation in August 2025” infographic.
-Provisional data as of September 1, 2025.
+Credits and Sources: Department of Tourism and Sports Economics (“Number of tourists in 2025p” Jan–Sep and “Preliminary cumulative report Jan–Sep 2025p” tables); “Tourism Situation in August & September 2025” infographics.
+Provisional data as of October 2, 2025.
 Visual elements are editorial summaries and translations.
 Writing and formatting: Portail Asie — 2025 Statistics Report.

 How useful was this post?